U.S. flag

 Evaluations Following Initial Diagnosis

-To establish the extent of disease in an individual diagnosed with cherubism, the following evaluations are recommended if they have not already been completed:
+To establish the extent of disease in an individual diagnosed with cherubism, the evaluations summarized in Table 3 (if not performed as part of the evaluation that led to the diagnosis) are recommended.

 Treatment of Manifestations

-Surgical therapy needs to be individually tailored and not create unrealistic expectations since recurrence of the lesions is possible and surgery may not halt disease progression [Friedrich et al 2016].
+• Surgical therapy needs to be individually tailored & avoid unrealistic expectations since recurrence of lesions is possible & surgery may not halt disease progression.
+2

-• Orthodontic treatment is commonly required as the jaw distortion leads to permanent dental abnormalities including a malocclusive bite, premature loss of deciduous teeth, and widely spaced, misplaced, unerupted, or absent permanent teeth.
+Dental Orthodontic treatment for malocclusive bite, premature loss of deciduous teeth, & widely spaced, misplaced, unerupted, or absent permanent teeth

-• Ophthalmologic treatment is necessary in rare individuals in whom orbital manifestations such as lower lid retraction, proptosis, diplopia, globe displacement, and visual loss caused by optic atrophy are present.
+Eyes Treatment per ophthalmologist in those w/lower lid retraction, proptosis, diplopia, globe displacement, & visual loss caused by optic atrophy

 Surveillance